MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-users-permissions.md

 - The administrator can add the user by choosing the **Update Users from Microsoft 365** action on the **Users** page as described in the [To add a user or update user information in Business Central](#adduser) section.
 - The licence information will update automatically when the user signs in for the first time.

-In both cases, a number of settings are made automatically.
-These are listed in the second and third columns in the table below.
+In both cases, several settings are made automatically.
+These settings are listed in the second and third columns in the table below.

-If you change user information in Microsoft 365 you can update [!INCLUDE[prod_short](includes/prod_short.md)] to reflect the change.
+If you change user information in Microsoft 365, you can update [!INCLUDE[prod_short](includes/prod_short.md)] to reflect the change.
 Depending on what you want to update, use one of the actions on the **Users** page.
 The actions are described in the last three columns in the table below.

 > [!NOTE]
 > The actions described in the following table are accurate, however, the only one that you need is **Update Users from Microsoft 365**, which was added to simplify the process.
 The other actions will be removed in a future version of [!INCLUDE[prod_short](includes/prod_short.md)].